Innovation 2019 will feature speakers from the worlds of government and business, both in the UK and overseas

 EY Partner, UKI Central Government, Global Lead for Digital and AI in Government

-Radhika Chadwick leads EY’s UKI Central Government sector which covers all our work across Whitehall and its arms-length bodies.
-She is also EY’s Global lead for Digital and AI in Government.
+Radhika Chadwick leads EY’s UKI Central Government sector, covering all our work across Whitehall and its arm’s-length bodies.
+She is also EY’s Global Lead for Digital and AI in Government.

-Both a strategist and a technologist by background, she has twenty-five years’ experience in rethinking complex strategic transformation and refocusing organisations for success in an age of increasing technological disruption.
-Her work with clients includes: helping large Departments manage the impact of EU Exit, redesigning a modern prison service for the future, and using data-led approaches and technologies to create operational efficiencies and address deep social issues.
+Both a strategist and a technologist by background, she has 25 years’ experience in complex strategic transformation and reshaping organisations for success in an age of technological disruption.
+Her work with clients includes helping large departments to manage the impact of EU exit; redesigning the prison service for the future; and using data-led approaches and technologies to create operational efficiencies and address social issues.

 Radhika has an MSc as a Sloan Fellow in Strategy & Leadership from London Business School, and an undergraduate degree in technology from the University of Texas in Austin.
-She is a Trustee of national UK charity The Restorative Justice Council and co-founder of the Economic Singularity think tank focused on the long-term role of AI in society.
+She is a trustee of national UK charity The Restorative Justice Council, and co-founder of the Economic Singularity think tank – which focuses on the long-term role of AI in society.

 She regularly speaks on topics related to AI and technology disruption, public sector reform, and women/diversity in technology.